ltrgoddard/ltrgoddard.github.com/thesis/conclusion.markdown

 Eagleton goes on to offer a few explanations of his own---'a certain English stiffness', 'the doctrine of aesthetic impersonality, which was in fashion at the time'---but the reasons are hardly as important as the simple fact that such a tendency is identifiable.

 * Owes as much to e.g. R.P.
 Blackmur in Prynne's case as to British poets; his Harvard *milieu*.
-* Earliest use of 'J.H.
+* Earliest self-use of 'J.H.
 Prynne': to Tomlinson, 18 May 1961?
+* Initialised in Jesus College publications, same as everyone else.
-Jesus College Lit.
-Soc.?
-National Service promotion?
+* National Service promotion?
 Inspired by military initialisation?